meyer-lab/FcgR-binding/Manuscript/ReviewResponse.md

 #### 7) In defining the activity index the authors assume all activating (inhibitory) receptors have the same activity and that activities are additive.
 Is there any biological support for these assumptions?

+We do make this assumption.
+Notably, we show this assumption largely recapitulates features of the A/I ratio successfully used before, and is better able to predict *in vivo* response in particular cases where the two metrics diverge.
+There is not detailed evidence for the relative role of individual FcgRs when activated in combination, and we believe this to be an exciting area of inuiry outside the scope of the current study.

+FcgR effector function is signaled through the ITIM and ITAM domains of the receptors.
+These domains are quite similar between receptors, suggesting that the receptors may be considered interchangable in their intracellular signaling.
+Additionally, in the absence of evidence to the contrary, we maintain that this assumption of additivity is most parsimonious.

 ## Reviewer #2